 There are plenty of shuttle buses and taxis at the airport you can catch once you arrive, so there is no need to schedule transportation in advance.
 However, if you decide to do so, you can pre-arrange transportation here.

 Additionally, you can also take an overnight train from Bangkok to Surat Thani similar to the sleeper train from Bangkok to Chiang Mai, and then catch a bus to Krabi.
-If you book the sleeper train to Surat Thani, we would recommend spending a day or two in Khao Sok National Park before taking the bus or a private transfer to Krabi.
+If you book the sleeper train to Surat Thani, we recommend spending a day or two in Khao Sok National Park before taking the bus or a private transfer to Krabi.

 Where to stay in Krabi